Jedikops/FabricSnippets/ReadMe.md

 - **Complex Components**: these aren't really "complex" they simply have some JavaScript associated with them.
 In these cases, there is a snippet for the component and one for an example of the JavaScript required to make the component work.

-All of the snippets have a trigger that starts with **uif-** so you can see what's available by simply typing **uif-** and looking at the Intellisense popup shown by VS Code.
+All of the core snippets have a trigger that starts with **uif-** so you can see what's available by simply typing **uif-** and looking at the Intellisense popup shown by VS Code.
+These snippets were originally developed for my [Pluralsight course](http://s43.io/FabricCourse2) so there are a handful of snippets that I built for the demos in that course.
+I've left them in just in case they provide value, or if you're following along with the course.
+Here's the info on them:

+- **htmlShell** - Creates the shell of an HTML page with the proper doctype for Fabric
+- **jsAddPeoplePickerResult** - sample code for adding a result into the Peoplepicker
+- **gridRefRow** - adds a single grid row with each cell set to 1 column wide.
+Useful for building a grid below and having a reference to see how many columns each cell takes up
+- **gridDemoStyle** - some style overrides used to differentiate the sample grid in the course
+- **gridDemoRows** - inserts the sample markup for a three column grid used as a demo in the course
+- **callOutPositioning** - sample styles for positioning a callOut
+- **callOutPositioningJS** - sample code for showing the callout in the demo
+- **spinnerDemo** - sample markup for working with the Spinner component
+- **commandBarDemo** - sample code for adding a ContextualMenu to a CommandBar
+- **progressDemo** - sample code and markup for the Progress Indicator demo

 #Installation Instructions#